 To get your phone back to normal, try any of the solutions listed above.

-Android Phone Won’t Download Pictures FAQs
+Android Phone Won’t Download Pictures or MMS FAQs

 Why can't I get picture messages to download on my Samsung phone?

 You may be unable to download picture messages on your Samsung phone due to a problem with your mobile data or APN settings.
 To resolve the problem, enable mobile data and reset your APN settings.
+If you still run into issues, get in touch with your carrier.

 How can I send pictures via text on my Android phone?